box280/gomez-to-splunk/README.md

-## gomez-to-splunk
+# gomez-to-splunk
 Make API Calls to Gomez and convert this into something Splunk friendly.
 Written in Bash because thats the scripting language I'm best at...

 G'day.
 These scripts are designed for customers of Dynatrace/Gomez Synthetic Monitoring or End User management products.
 I'm unsure of what the real name of the product is as the company has changed names and products often recently - they may even be renamed keynote in the future.
 Anyway - we tend to call this software "Gomez" as it's a cooler name...

 At a high level the scripts/configs undertake actions below (1) make a call to the dynatrace API http://gpn.webservice.gomez.com.
-Download a chunk of data locally (2) process the downloaded data into a (a) summary of the Gomez tests (b) a detail of the objects that were tested (3) the processed data is in a splunk friendly location and a splunk friendly format ready for ingestion.
+Download a chunk of XML formatted data locally (2) process the downloaded data into a (a) summary of the Gomez tests (b) a detail of the objects that were tested (3) the processed data is in a splunk friendly location and a splunk (Key Value) friendly format ready for ingestion.

 ## INSTALL?